gndpwnd/archive-frontend/content/posts/How_to_Start_-_Picking_Your_Niche.md

 ---
-title: "How to Start: Picking Your Niche"
+title: "How To Start: Picking Your Niche"
 date: "2022-04-02"
 description: "alex hormozi lecture"
 tags: [